 PRODUCTS, OPERATIONS & TECHNOLOGY

 Venture capital companies provide money to young, rapidly growing companies with promising new products or services in exchange for ownership (equity) in the company.
-Major market sectors for venture capital investments include ...
+Major market sectors for venture capital investments include software; ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options